top of page

 Internships

-The current application period is closed.
 Applications will be accepted on a rolling basis beginning on January 1st of each year.

 Ideal candidates are organized, professional, and responsible individuals that thrive in a fast-paced work environment.
 An unpaid internship at the State House is a wonderful opportunity to gain firsthand knowledge of Beacon Hill and the legislative process.
 During their term, interns are encouraged to attend briefings, committee hearings, and lectures of personal interest.